The SGDP public project is not available for AWS EU and GCP

 - Click on Public projects from the top navigation bar.

 - Select Simons Genome Diversity Project (SGDP), as shown below.

 You'll be taken to the main dashboard of the SGDP public project.

 All Seven Bridges Platform users automatically have copy permissions for this project.
 This means that while you cannot upload data or tools to the project, you can copy the available data to your own projects on the Platform to execute analyses.

 - Copy the entire project - Start from the copied project and add apps to execute analyses on SGDP data.

 - Select and copy a subset of the data to your own project - Use the selected data within your own analyses in your project.

 - Access the SGDP public project by selecting Simons Genome Diversity Project from Public projects in the top navigation bar.

-- In the pop-up window, you can name your copy of the project and select a billing group and modify execution settings if needed.
+- In the pop-up window, you can name your copy of the project, select a billing group and modify execution settings if needed.